-Rome packs in more sights and attractions than any other city in Europe. there are so many things to see in Rome Italy, we’ve put together a 3-day Rome itinerary to help you plan your time in the Eternal City
+Rome packs in more sights and attractions than any other city in Europe.
+There are so many things to see in Rome, we’ve put together a 3-day Rome itinerary to help you plan your time in the Eternal City.

-We have compiled an extensive guide to help you plan your Italy itinerary with a complete travel guide to Rome.
-We’ve included where to stay in Rome, how to get around, and a fabulous three day Rome itinerary with an optional 4th day that will ensure you see the best attractions.
+We’ve included where to stay in Rome, how to get around, and a fabulous 3-day Rome itinerary with an optional 4th day to ensure you see the best attractions.

-We’ve included all of Rome’s best attractions including some attractions that are surprisingly free of charge.
-If you are on a budget, we have a complete list of wonderful things to do in Rome for free here.
+We’ve included all of Rome’s best attractions, including some surprisingly free attractions if you are on a budget – we have a complete list of wonderful things to do in Rome for free here.

 The Perfect 3 Day Rome Itinerary

 With so much to see in Rome, it is wise to plan your time before you arrive.
-Also, consider any attractions that may require an early start or pre-purchase tickets such as some of the Vatican attractions or the Galleria Borghese.
+Also, consider attractions that may require an early start or pre-purchase tickets, such as Vatican attractions or the Galleria Borghese.
+You may even want to pre-book a food tour in Rome to get your culinary bearings.

 We’ve mapped out a 3 day Rome itinerary with an optional 4th day to help you plan your perfect Roman holiday.